MFA-Phishing-MQP-WPI/Hardware-FIDO2-Implementation-Demo/README.md

 ### Exploring with `-debug_challenge` and `-debug_yubikey` Flags
 1. `-debug_challenge`:
-&nbsp;&nbsp; * This flag lets you intercept and edit the `challenge` creation process before it is sent to the `YubiKey` for authentication.
+   1. This flag lets you intercept and edit the `challenge` creation process before it is sent to the `YubiKey` for authentication.
-&nbsp;&nbsp; * You can modify the values of the `challenge`, such as the `RP ID`, to see how the `YubiKey` generates a `private key` and how the `Relying Party` responds when the `signature` does not match the legitimate site.
+   2. You can modify the values of the `challenge`, such as the `RP ID`, to see how the `YubiKey` generates a `private key` and how the `Relying Party` responds when the `signature` does not match the legitimate site.
-&nbsp;&nbsp; * This feature is especially useful if you want to simulate what happens when a `challenge` is sent from a different `relying party` or user during runtime, giving you control over the authentication flow.
+   3. This feature is especially useful if you want to simulate what happens when a `challenge` is sent from a different `relying party` or user during runtime, giving you control over the authentication flow.
 2. `-debug_yubikey`:
-&nbsp;&nbsp; * With this flag, you can edit the values used inside the `YubiKey` itself.
+   1. With this flag, you can edit the values used inside the `YubiKey` itself.
 This allows you to see how altering the `YubiKey`’s internal state would affect the authentication process.
-&nbsp;&nbsp; * By modifying the `YubiKey`’s behavior or values during runtime, you can explore different security scenarios and understand how the `YubiKey` protects against tampered or incorrect inputs.
+   2. By modifying the `YubiKey`’s behavior or values during runtime, you can explore different security scenarios and understand how the `YubiKey` protects against tampered or incorrect inputs.

 The [FIDO2 MFA Usage Demo](#-FIDO2-MFA-Usage-Demo) showcases the power of `YubiKey` (or other **hardware** security tokens) and `FIDO2` to protect against phishing attacks by preventing attestation `challenges` from unauthorized `Relying Parties`.
 By running the demo with the `-all` flag and exploring the `-debug_challenge` and `-debug_yubikey` flags, you can see how the system detects and stops phishing attempts, even when credentials are stolen.
 This detailed exploration of `YubiKey`'s anti-phishing mechanisms highlights why FIDO2 is a robust and secure MFA method.